Ashwini-Rao/Ashwini-Rao.github.io/README.md

 > - https://ashwini-rao.github.io/

 ### SUMMARY
 > A skilled engineer with 2+ years of hands-on experience in **Machine Learning** and **DevOps**.
-Comfortable in picking up new technologies and not afraid to experiment with new ones.
-Seeking an opportunity as a Data Scientist to leverage my existing skills and contribute along the same lines.
+Competent in supervised and unsupervised learning, predictive modeling, machine learning, probability distributions, sampling, ensembling, data extraction, and microservices.
+Interested in computer vision, natural language processing, graphs, networks, and AI.

 ### Projects